Skip to Content

 Yes, the quantities may vary slightly but the basic ingredients are identical.
 Therefore, we should easily be able to transform a brownie mix into a cake mix.

-Simply want to make cake-like brownies?
+By the way, do you simply want to make cake-like brownies?
 Check out my previous article to learn how!

 Difference Between Cake and Brownie

-We all know that brownies are much denser than cakes.
-If you closed your eyes and someone gave you a piece of chocolate cake and a bite of brownie, you would definitely know which was which based on texture alone.
-Brownies are dense and chewy and cake is a little drier and softer in texture.
+Brownies are much denser than cakes.
+If you closed your eyes and someone gave you a piece of chocolate cake and a bite of brownie, you would know which was which based on texture alone.

 So when making a cake from brownie mix, you don’t necessarily want the density that comes along with a traditional brownie.
-You are probably looking for something lighter and fluffier.

-There are three main things that will need to be altered in order to turn brownie mix into cake mix but the beauty of the whole thing, it’s not that hard!
-A few adjustments to the fat content, the egg quantity and a quick baking powder adjustment and that’s it.
+Three main things will need to be altered to turn brownie mix into cake mix.
+The beauty of the whole thing is that it’s not difficult to do!

 The Fat

-So to make a brownie mix lighter, we need to cut or replace some of that fat.
+So, to make a brownie mix lighter, we need to cut or replace some of that fat.
 One way to easily do this is to use unsweetened applesauce rather than oil or butter.

 Applesauce will act in the same moisturizing way as oil but without the heaviness.
-So bye bye oil, hello applesauce.
+So bye-bye oil, hello applesauce.

 The Eggs

-If you prefer not to use eggs, you still have plenty of options!
+By the way, if you prefer not to use eggs, you still have plenty of options!

 The Leavener

-Do you know how to make brownies without eggs, oil, cocoa, or sugar?
+Extra piece of info: Do you know how to make brownies without eggs, oil, cocoa, or sugar?
 Let me show you how!

 Time to Bake!

-Toothpick Test on Cake
+Toothpick Test On Cake

 A clean toothpick or knife means the cake is ready to come out of the oven!
-Let it cool and then flip it out of the pan.
+Let it cool, and then flip it out of the pan.

 What to Expect

-While making cake from a brownie mix will never result in a super light sponge cake or angel food cake, it will be much fluffier than a typical brownie.
+While making a cake from a brownie mix will never result in a super light sponge cake or angel food cake, it will be much fluffier than a typical brownie.

 No one will ever know that you used a brownie mix, I swear!